High Protein Blueberry Muffins

 - Pour the wet ingredients into the dry ingredients and stir just until combined.
 Fold in the blueberries.

-- Bake 5 minutes at 425°, while muffins are still in the oven turn the temperature down to 375° and continue baking 15 more minutes or until a toothpick inserted in the middle comes out clean.
+- Bake for 20 minutes or until a toothpick inserted in the middle comes out clean.

-- Allow to cool before removing from tin and serving.
+- Let muffins cool before removing from tin and serving.
 Refrigerate leftovers in a covered container for up to one week.
 Eat cold or reheat in the toaster over before serving.

 - If you want to keep the recipe dairy-free, you can use dairy-free coconut or almond yogurt.

 - If you don't have oat flour, you can make your own by grinding rolled oats in a food processor or blender.
 Whole wheat flour will also work if you're not gluten-free.